Frequently Asked Questions

-Spectrum Adventures Camps are designed for families with autistic or children with ADHD and are for the entire family to attend together and to participate in activities as a family unit.
+Spectrum Adventures Camps are designed for families with Autistic or ADHD children and are for the entire family to attend together and to participate in activities as a family unit.

 The majority of the camp activities are for children aged 5 years to 18 years, however, some camps have activities suitable for younger children and there may be some activities organised for just the older participates (e.g., an activity for teenagers).

-Children younger than 4 years are welcome to attend camp, but may not be able to participate in all of the activities due to the complexity of the activities.
+Children younger than 4 years are welcome to attend camp, but may not be able to participate in all of the activities due to the complexity of the activities and venue requirements.
 If you have younger children, please ensure that you bring along another parent or adult family members that will be able to attend the activities with your older children.

 Our younger children will be delighted with the regulation/sensory room on offer and we always offer art and craft, fine and gross motor activities, puzzles and games.

 Our camps run from Friday 5pm to Sunday mid afternoon.

 Whilst we will provide additional staff to support the running of the camp, children will remain under the care and supervision of their parents.

 Parents are expected to join in on activities with their children to help develop their capacity and strengthen family relationships.

 Children will remain in their parents care at all times.

 If you are attending with multiple children and your children have high support needs (e.g., needing 1 on 1 support), please consider bringing along an adult for each child, such as both parents, an aunt, uncle, grandparent or support worker.